 I recently discovered Re-Union Canal Boats whilst over at the Falkirk Wheel and decided to look them up when I got home.
 Realising that this project was much more than just taking people on a jolly along the canals (Union, and Forth & Clyde).
 As a social enterprise the local communities are involved with clean up projects, maintenance and promotion of the canals with community groups and volunteers.

 As well as being able to hire the boats out for the day, Re-Union also do Afternoon Tea on selected dates for a very reasonable price of £22.50.
 Two hours on board and you travel along the canal at a rather leisurely pace.

 We arrived at Edinburgh Quay where the Lochrin Belle was moored – the start (or end) of the Union Canal, just a few miles out of the city centre.
 Once on board we were seated at tables of six.
-Initially I felt slightly disappointed at being seated with strangers instead of the romantic table for two I had planned, but it turns out that we actually had a great time chatting to our fellow diners.
+Initially I felt slightly disappointed at being seated with strangers instead of the romantic table for two I had planned in my head.
+It turns out that social dining is a totally different experience and we had a great time chatting to our fellow diners.

 Once we had set off our tea and coffee were served along with a selection of canapes, rolls, meringues, scones and sponges.
 With jam, butter and cream options for the scones too.
 Enough for the whole table to enjoy.

 There was no shortage of fresh coffee in our china cups and once the ice was broken with offering the canapes round the table everyone seemed to be having a great time.
 Admiring the view from our seats or choosing to make our way to the front of the boat for fresh air and a full view ahead.